 After a while, I realized I needed more money to support my family, so I turned to technical writing and started working for a financial company, Raymond James.
 To my surprise, I found that I actually loved technical writing — a lot more than copywriting.
 Technical writing combined my love for writing with my fascination for technology.

 I worked at Raymond James for a couple of years before heading out west to Utah, where I worked for the government, the LDS Church IT department, and then moved to California to work for a startup company called Badgeville.
+I now work at a company called The 41st Parameter.
+By the way, the views on my blog are my own and do not represent those of my employer.

 What’s Your Educational Background?